OpenBotBrain/mcu-board/README.md

 5. SD card (SPI interface enough/SDIO nice to have but requires supported MCU)
 6. Accelerometer (could be external)
 7. STEMMA QT connector (nice to have)
-8. Some informative display (nice to have)
+8. Some informative display and a couple of LEDs (nice to have)
 9. A couple of buttons for interface (nice to have also)
 10. Lego "compatible" physical shape.